ClusterHQ/inventory-app/README_jenkins.md

 When we modify Jenkins to run tests inside the container we will have to see about a few things How to connect to RethinkDB in the other docker container How to get correct environment variables for Git.
-Right now, we assume these are added as env variables for the Git robot user and accessible within the pipeline syntax vis `env.` via the Jenkins configurations for `environment`.
+Right now, we assume these are added as env variables for the Git robot user and accessible within the pipeline syntax vis `env.` via the Jenkins configurations for `environment` or through init/cloud-init like scripts for dynamic nodes created by Jenkins plugins.